OpenNISLab/Pro-Fusang/README.md

 # Run the calculate_Extreme_values.m in the 02_hrrp_generation/Adaptive threshold Method1
 ```
 **Note**: Adaptive threshold method 1 and 2 can be used without essential difference, and the processing results are similar.
+Of course, we also provide the processed data stored in folder 00_Fusang_dataset/svmd_filtered_dataset.
+You can directly
+use this data for further operations or verify the transparency of the data preprocessing code.

 #### 3.2 Feature extraction
 After the filtered radar signal is obtained, the system extracts the energy distribution of target